hashxim/hconMD/Work_MD/Water Drinking.md

 ## Indirect Water Sources
 While water is the healthiest hydrator, other beverages, even those with caffeine like coffee or tea, replenish fluids as well.
 And **water within food makes up about a fifth of our daily H20 intake**.
 Fruits and vegetables like strawberries, cucumbers, and even broccoli are over 90% water, and can supplement liquid intake while providing valuable nutrients and fiber.

+## Long term benefits
-Drinking well might also have various long-term benefits.
-Studies have shown that optimal hydration can lower the chance of stroke, help manage diabetes, and potentially reduce the risk of certain types of cancer.
+Optimal hydration can **lower the chance of stroke, help manage diabetes, and potentially reduce the risk of certain types of cancer**.
 No matter what, getting the right amount of liquid makes a world of difference in how you'll feel, think, and function day to day.

 [Note#Footer|Footer]